Questions: I have two questions.

 However, the world and the worldly hate the saints and permanently rebuke us for our zeal.
 We follow the miracle-working St John of Kronstadt, whose bureaucrat-bishop appointed him rector of the parish that he had founded and built only after 40 years.
 We follow the holy elder Fr Nikolai Guryanov, alone on his island and ignored until great old age.
-We believe in the international mission and destiny of the Russian Orthodox Church to bring to Christ willing people from all the nations, regardless of nationality and tongue.
+We believe in the international mission and destiny of the Orthodox Church to bring to Christ willing people from all the nations, regardless of nationality and tongue.
 We will always be persecuted by the truth-hating bureaucrats who have no love for us and our worldwide missionary work.

 In reply to your second question: